devanjumg70/YTbuffer-Youtube-Video-Preloader/README.md

 - Ensure the extension is enabled
 - Try refreshing the YouTube page
 - Check the console for error messages
-- Make sure you're on a YouTube video or Shorts page
+- Make sure you're on a YouTube video or a Shorts page

 ### Buffering Stops or Fails
 - The video might already be fully buffered